Nishu-06/Employee-Task-Tracker/README.md

 1. **Role Management**: The application supports only two roles (Admin and Employee).
 There is no advanced role management system with custom permissions or multiple role assignments.

-2. **UI Design**: The UI is functional and responsive but focuses on functionality over extensive design polish.
-Advanced animations and complex UI components are not implemented.

 3. **Task Assignment**: Employees can only update the status of tasks assigned to them.
 They cannot create, edit, or delete tasks.

-4. **No Real-time Updates**: The application does not use WebSockets or real-time communication.
-Data updates require page refresh or manual API calls.

-5. **File Uploads**: The application does not support file attachments for tasks or employee profile pictures (uses generated avatars).

-6. **Email Notifications**: No email notification system for task assignments or updates.

 7. **Pagination**: Large datasets are not paginated.
 All data is loaded at once.

-8. **Search Functionality**: Basic search is implemented, but advanced filtering and sorting options are limited.

 ---